 Send the userId from getIdsAvailable or getIds if the pushToken is not null or blank to your server.

 include_player_idsto the userId on the PostNotification SDK method or on the Create notification POST REST API call.

-This method can be used for User-to-User notifications.
+This method can be used for User-User Messages.

 See Concepts: Appearance.

 Using the above steps, you can setup recurring notifications ahead of time.
 One at a time.

 It is better to use our OneSignal API for this, but this is still only one at a time.